nus-cs2103/website-base/_course-TEE3201/mid-semester-survey-results.md

-The theory part of this module is relatively light as the module is not part of a computing degree.
+The theory part of this course is relatively light as the course is not part of a computing degree.
 If you are interested, you can refer to a bigger version of the textbook at https://se-education.org/se-book/ (while most content in there are general SE, code examples are in Java only).</markdown>
 </span></box>
 </td>
 </tr>